2020s in fashion: Goblincore, fairy grunge, coquette

 Fairy grunge combined the aesthetics of fairycore, coquette, and grunge.
 Social media creators were mostly responsible for popularizing this aesthetic.
 Fairy grunge can be seen as a natural extension of the kinderwhore style — which has deep roots in grunge — but with a more ethereal note.
-Fairy grunge often included oversized t-shirts or hoodies, long or mini skirts, nightgowns, corsets, mittens, gloves, skull patterns, mesh tights or fishnets, high knee socks, leg warmers, platform Demonia shoes, fairy wings, and elf ears.
+Fairy grunge often included oversized t-shirts or hoodies, long or miniskirts, nightgowns, corsets, mittens, gloves, skull patterns, mesh tights or fishnets, high knee socks, leg warmers, platform Demonia shoes, fairy wings, and elf ears.

 Nymphet, also known as coquette, is an aesthetic that draws on a character cliché first used by Vladimir Nabokov in his 1955 novel Lolita and its two subsequent film adaptations (1962 and 1997).
 Heart-shaped sunglasses, pastel colors, floral/cherry patterns, ballet shoes, hair bows, pigtails and lace dresses are essential to achieving the coquette look.
 Musician Lana Del Rey is cited to be a style icon and helped popularize the nymphet aesthetic for Gen Z women.
 Coquette has been criticized by some writers, such as Iustina Roman, for the glamorization of eating disorders, pedophilia, racism, and classism.